 The Havanese are people-centered dogs and do not do well when left alone (especially if there is nothing to keep them busy.)
 One solution to this problem is to purchase various interactive toys and even a treat system with a video camera so you can check in on your dog during the day.

 Fear is another frequent cause of problem barking.
-For example, if your dog is afraid of thunder and a storm rolls in, they will be afraid and search for a safe place to hide, but in the meantime, they may vocalize their fear in hopes that you will hear and come back.
+For example, if your dog is afraid of thunder and a storm rolls in, they will be frightened and search for a safe place to hide, but in the meantime, they may vocalize their fear in hopes that you will hear and come back.

 One of the best ways to deal with fear-based problem barking is to work with a behaviorist who can help to desensitize your dog to the object of their fear.